HUM INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Humana Inc. And Encourages Investors To Contact The Firm

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
-15, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Humana Inc. (“Humana” or“the Company”) (NYSE: HUM).
-Investors who purchased Humana securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/HUM .
+NEW YORK, Oct.
+16, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Humana Inc. ("Humana" or "the Company") (NYSE: HUM ).
+Investors who purchased Humana securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/HUM .

 Investigation Details